Walk-in Test Chamber

 Key Features

-• Modular Cam-Lock Construction: Tongue-and-groove PUF panels with thermal-bridge-free assembly—on-site build-up in 2–3 days, no permanent installation required.
+- Modular Cam-Lock PUF Construction: Tongue-and-groove panels with thermal-bridge-free assembly — on-site build-up in 2–5 days, no permanent installation required

-• Heavy-Duty Floor Reinforcement: Stainless steel 304 checkered plates support vehicles (up to full curb weight) and EV battery testing without floor deflection.
+- Heavy-Duty Floor Reinforcement: Stainless steel 304 checkered plates support full vehicles (up to 3,000 kg/m²) and EV battery packs without floor deflection

-• Advanced Humidity Control: 10–95% RH (5–98% in performance models) with dew-point sensing and dual-compressor design for rapid ramp cycles.
+- Advanced Humidity Control: 10–95% RH standard (5–98% RH in performance models) with dew-point sensing and dual-compressor design for rapid ramp cycles

-• Personnel Safety: Interior door release mechanism + emergency audible alarm + main kill switch—disables all heating/cooling for immediate safe exit.
+- Personnel Safety System: Interior door release mechanism, emergency audible alarm, and main kill switch — disables all heating/cooling for immediate safe exit

 Applications

-• Automotive Components & Full Vehicle Testing: Door locks, HVAC systems, electronic control modules (ECMs), infotainment systems, and complete vehicle validation per OEM protocols.
+- Automotive Components & Full Vehicle Testing: Door seals, HVAC, ECMs, infotainment systems, and full vehicle validation per OEM protocols

-• EV Battery Testing: Battery management systems (BMS), high-voltage harness qualification, and module-level thermal cycling for cell safety validation.
+- EV Battery Testing: BMS qualification, high-voltage harness testing, module-level thermal cycling for cell safety validation

-• Aerospace Large Assemblies: Flight control surfaces, cabin pressurization systems, avionics racks, and structural panel vibration + thermal testing.
+- Aerospace Large Assemblies: Flight control surfaces, avionics racks, and structural panels under combined thermal and humidity stress

-• Electronics & Power Distribution: Industrial power supplies, inverters, and converter reliability under combined thermal + humidity stress.
+- Electronics & Power Distribution: Industrial inverters, power supplies, and converter reliability under combined temperature and humidity stress

-• Contract Testing Labs: High-throughput multi-client capability with certified uniformity, SPC data logging, and audit trail documentation.
+- Contract Testing Laboratories: High-throughput multi-client capability with certified uniformity, SPC data logging, and audit trail documentation

-• R&D Prototype Durability: Accelerated life testing (ALT) and failure mode analysis for new automotive and aerospace components.
+- R&D Prototype Durability: Accelerated life testing (ALT) and failure mode analysis for automotive and aerospace components

 Compliance Standards